MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ## About The Problem

 There are many ways to make resources public in AWS. [github.com/SummitRoute/aws_exposable_resources](https://github.com/SummitRoute/aws_exposable_resources#aws-exposable-resources) was created specifically to maintain a list of all AWS resources that can be publicly exposed and how.
+Here, we will focus on network access.

+Preventing public network access to AWS resources is vital because without network access – all an attacker can leverage is the AWS API – making this arguably the highest ROI attack surface reduction you can make.

-This post discusses preventing public network access for resources exclusively in a VPC (EC2 instances, ELBs, RDS databases, etc.).
-These are resources that attackers find via traditional public IP network scanning or [searching Shodan](https://maia.crimew.gay/posts/how-to-hack-an-airline/).
+This first post discusses resources exclusively in a VPC (EC2 instances, ELBs, RDS databases, etc.).

-Why write about this?

-All other ways of attacking a company's AWS resources are 'cloud native' in the strictest sense since the resources need to be accessed through the AWS API.
-As a defender, the more you can limit the attack surface to only what is accessible via AWS APIs, the better.

 Ideally, you can look at your AWS organization structure from a 1000-foot view and know which subtree of accounts / OUs can have publicly accessible VPCs.